polettix/dibs-sample-mojo/docs/index.md

 through aliases.

-The first four items specify image names and tags, the first one being the starting point (anchor `&base`), the two folling ones representing base images for building and bundling, and the last one (anchor `&target`) represeting our target image name.
+The first four items specify image names and tags, the first one being the starting point (anchor `&base`), the two following ones representing base images for building and bundling, and the last one (anchor `&target`) represeting our target image name.
 We will define two intermediate container images in order to efficiently support a build phase (leveraging